 Barrow County Spousal Support Attorneys

-Comprehensive Alimony Guidance in Jackson, Walton, Gwinnett, Oconee, Clarke, Hall, and Banks Counties
+Seasoned Guidance on Spousal Support in Jackson, Walton, Gwinnett, Oconee, Clarke, Hall & Banks Counties

 In many divorces, one spouse will leave the marriage with a higher earning capacity than the other.
 This can happen when one spouse sacrifices their career to raise the couple’s children full-time, for example.
 Alimony – or spousal support – is meant to compensate the lower-earning spouse for this disparity and enable them to maintain the standard of living the couple enjoyed while they were together.
 These payments can be used however the benefitting spouse pleases.